 My Yarn Before

-As Lisa talked about in her yarn organizing post here, she was able to devote a small space to her yarn and tools.
-I will talk about using a yarn cabinet to organize your stash.
+As we talked about in our other yarn organizing post here, we were able to devote a small space to her yarn and tools.
+Here we will talk about using a larger yarn cabinet to organize your stash.

 Step Two – Purge